francesco11112/new_repository1/README.md

-# Monitoring with Prometheus and Grafana
+# Monitoring Historian via Solr with Prometheus and Grafana
 If you use Prometheus and Grafana for metrics storage and data visualization, Solr provides 2 solutions to collect metrics and other data:

  - Prometheus Exporter